gewuek/vitis_ai_custom_platform_flow/README.md

 8. Copy that file to <br />

 ## Run Application on Board<br />
-1. Copy all the files from to SD card, set ZCU102 to SD boot mode and boot up the board.<br />
+1. Copy all the files from to SD card, set ZCU102 to SD boot mode and boot up the board, connect the board with serial port.<br />
 2. The openssh is default root login disabled.
 Do the following steps to enable that:<br />
    a) Run ```vi /etc/ssh/sshd_config``` command on board.<br />
    b) Add ```PermitRootLogin yes``` like below:<br />